 Remember the Samaritan woman?
 Let’s think back to her story (John 4:4–30, 39–42).
 She was a sinner and an outcast.
-She went to the well at a time no one else was going.
+She went to the well at a time when no one else was going.
 All the other ladies had probably gone earlier that day.
 Maybe other women avoided her.
-Maybe they felt she was dirty or they gossiped about her.
+Maybe they felt she was dirty, or they gossiped about her.

 Have you ever felt left out?
 Maybe your guy buddies or girl friends ditched you when you quit drinking.
 I went to get coffee with some young girls, and there I saw my group of friends.
 I hadn’t been invited.
 Oh, that hurt.

 This Samaritan woman was most likely left out, yet Jesus—God in the flesh—reached out to her.

 Are you like the Samaritan woman?
 Are you the one who goes out when no one else is around?
 Maybe you are living in secret sin and are feeling condemned.
 Perhaps, on the other hand, you are the one who avoids others.
 As a Christian, maybe you only go out during the daytime, so you’re never around party animals at night.